mlund/faunus/docs/_docs/energy.md

 **Limitations:**
 Charge-polarizability products for each pair of species is evaluated once during construction and based on the defined atom types.
-Also, `alphaneutral` must be the same for all instances of the potential.
 {: .notice--info}

 ### Cosine Attraction